nkaul/cldemo/README.md

 ### Building

-The build script compiles packages from with in pkgs/*, it also generates the Packages and signs the Release file.
+The build script compiles packages from within pkgs/*; it also generates the packages and signs the release file.

 	julia@devhost:~$ cd cldemo
 	julia@devhost:~/cldemo$ ./build.sh

-The compiled debs will be written to repo-build/, from there they can be uploaded to your development webserver.
+The compiled debs will be written to repo-build/.
+From there they can be uploaded to your development Web server.

 ---